 Video Measurement Services

 In addition, third party market research services such as Nielsen may access information about you through your social networking services.
 You can limit the information that such companies may access by visiting your social networking service and updating your privacy settings.
 Click here to read about Facebook's participation in Nielsen’s measurement services, and here to learn how to opt out of Nielsen measurement services on web browsers.

 If you send a written communication (including an email) regarding the programming or operation of a CBS radio or television station, your communication may be placed in the public inspection file of that station or made available via electronic file access at the station.
 In either case, your communication may be subject to review by members of the general public, as required by Federal Communications Commission ("FCC") regulations.
 Be advised that we are not responsible for information that may be disclosed if your communication is made available for review by members of the general public in compliance with FCC regulations.

-Children can enjoy content and features on CBS Local Web Sites without directly providing contact information.
+Children can enjoy content and features on CBS Local Services without directly providing contact information.
 However, children who wish to participate in sweepstakes, contests, and certain other special activities may need to provide information such as first name, user name, password, email address, date of birth, city and state of residence, and gender.

 We do not condition a child's participation in an online activity on the child's providing more contact information than is reasonably necessary to participate in that activity.

 We use the information we collect consistent with the services requested by the child.
 For example, we may use information provided by the child to:

 We may also use a parent's contact information to communicate with the parent regarding the child's activities on CBS Local Services.
 For example, if a child wins a sweepstakes or contest, we may use the parent's contact information to conduct prize fulfillment.

 Disclosure of Information Collected